wenbsu/wenbsu.github.io/Peppa Pig/season-1/05-Hide and Seek.md

 Peppa can not find George anywhere.
 Daddy?
 I can't find George anywhere.
 Oh, dear, I wonder where he can be.
-Actually, I think there's something about George in this
+Actually, I think there's something about George in this newspaper...
-newspaper...
-Whee...
 George!
 Found you!
 Oh, George!
 That was a good place to hide!
-George was hiding behind
-Daddy Pig's newspaper all the time!
+George was hiding behind Daddy Pig's newspaper all the time!
 I'm Peppa Pig.
 This is my little brother, George.